curl/curl/docs/BUG-BOUNTY.md

 the individual case.
 Other sponsors of the program might also get involved and can raise the amounts depending on the particular issue.

-# What happens if the bounty fund is drained?

-The bounty fund depends on sponsors.
-If we pay out more bounties than we add, the fund will eventually drain.
-If that ends up happening, we will simply not be able to pay out as high bounties as we would like and hope that we can convince new sponsors to help us top up the fund again.

 # Regarding taxes, etc. on the bounties

-In the event that the individual receiving a curl bug bounty needs to pay taxes on the reward money, the responsibility lies with the receiver.
+In the event that the individual receiving a bug bounty needs to pay taxes on the reward money, the responsibility lies with the receiver.
 The curl project or its security team never actually receive any of this money, hold the money, or pay out the money.